Neal-Y/practice-reservation-system/rfcs/Diary.md

 ### Title: I'M BACK!!!

 I just finished my military service and came out of the camp.
 Now, I need to add some remaining features to my project and review what I've done so far.

+## 10/03

+### Title: refactor the query method

+Optimize some functions and do some type alias.